 Register for your classes

-Non-degree registration opens at 7 a.m. on the first day of non-degree registration for each semester.
+Non-degree registration opens at 9 a.m. on the first day of non-degree registration for each semester.
 (Employees using a tuition waiver must wait until the second day of courses to register.)
 See the Dates and Fees page for the registration dates for upcoming terms.
 At that time you will be able to log in to the Student Administration System and add courses to your schedule.
-Tutorials for adding, swapping, and dropping courses are available at Student Administration System Help.
+Tutorials for adding, swapping, and dropping courses are available at UConn IT Knowledge Base.
 Class registration results in automatic generation of a bill.

-You can enroll in additional classes or swap courses through the open registration period.
+You can self-enroll in additional courses or swap courses through the open registration period.
 You can also drop a course if you are enrolled in multiple courses for the semester.

-NOTE: There is a $65 non-refundable registration fee for winter and summer sessions.
-During the fall and spring semesters, a $65 non-refundable cancellation fee will be charged if you withdraw or cancel.
+*There is a $65.00 non-refundable registration fee for winter and summer sessions.
+During the fall and spring semesters, a $65.00 non-refundable cancellation fee will be charged if you withdraw or cancel.